vqdang/hover_net/README.md

 ## Citation

-If any part of this code is used, please give appropriate citation to our paper: <br />
+If any part of this code is used, please give appropriate citation to our paper. <br />

 BibTex entry: <br />
 ```